f-book-com/megarep/README.md

 simply added to the results from database nr.
 1 in the for loop: the results will still be differentiated.

-At it’s current state, the mega-repertory connects two databases (Répertoire de la poésie hongroise ancienne and Le Nouveau Naetebus), and “query1” would look like this:
+At it’s current state, the PDC connects two databases (Répertoire de la poésie hongroise ancienne and Le Nouveau Naetebus), and “query1” would look like this: